davidcetinkaya/lazy-img/README.md

 String.
 Image source for LG screens. `Required`

 #### `data-lg-width`
 Floating point number.
-Image max width in pixels for LG screens (used to calculate placeholder size).
+Image max width in pixels for LG screens.

 #### `data-lg-height`
 Floating point number.
-Should be set in relation to data-lg-width for LazyImage to set image placeholder size with correct aspect ratio. (used to calculate placeholder size).
+Should be set in relation to `data-lg-width` for LazyImage to set image size with correct aspect ratio.

 ## JavaScript settings